duhow/xl-converter/README.md

 #### JPG Reconstruction

-Losslessly transcode JPG to JPEG XL, reverse the process when needed.
+Losslessly transcode JPG to JPEG XL, and reverse the process when needed.

 #### Image Proxy